 Select your Bike >

-When Tim McCool and Ken Boyko became partners in 1977, neither expected that more than 35 years later, they would still be going strong.
+When Tim McCool and Ken Boyko teamed up in 1977, neither expected that more than 44 years later, Cobra would still be going strong.
 With McCool focused on product development and manufacturing, and Boyko directing the marketing and sales efforts, the two formed an intuitive and complimentary team that early on laid the foundation for the company's long-term success.

 Starting as a small company manufacturing high performance and replacement ATV exhaust systems, the company quickly established itself as an industry leader.
 The company began to branch out right away with its innovative line of forestry approved, and wildly successful, Sparky brand spark arrestors.
 These were followed by the elegant, yet simple-to-install F1, a slip-on type muffler for sportbikes that also enjoyed spectacular early success.
 Both products set new standards, either by redefining existing product categories or by creating entirely new ones.
 This pattern of visionary product development would continue to set the company apart from the competition for the next 35 years.